ustc-bell/Wigner_function_calculation/README.md

 # Wigner_function_calculation
-The program to calculate the Wigner function
+The program to calculate the Wigner function of the laser pulse